mjpritchard/test-decap-help/content/docs/batch-computing/slurm-queues.md

 Distributed memory jobs with inter-node communication using the MPI library should be submitted to  the `par-multi` queue .
 A single MPI process (rank) should be allocated  a  single CPU core.
-The number of CPU cores should be specified via the SLURM submission command  flag `sbatch -n <number of CPU cores>` or  by adding the SLURM directive `#SBATCH -n <number of CPU cores>` to  the job script file.
+The number of CPU cores should be specified via the Slurm submission command  flag `sbatch -n <number of CPU cores>` or  by adding the Slurm directive `#SBATCH -n <number of CPU cores>` to  the job script file.
 An example is shown below:

 {{<command>}}
 sbatch --ntasks=4 --partition=par-multi < myjobscript
 {{</command>}}

-Note 1: The number of CPU cores gets passed from SLURM submission  flag `-n` .
+Note 1: The number of CPU cores gets passed from Slurm submission  flag `-n` .
 Do not add  the `-np` flag  to `mpirun` command  .

-Note 2: SLURM will reject a job that requires a number of CPU cores greater than the limit of 256.
+Note 2: Slurm will reject a job that requires a number of CPU cores greater than the limit of 256.